corentinplumet/Covid-eo_Games/Relation_mobility_pages.md

 ![Branching](countries_cluster.png)

 There are 3 clear tendancies with very similar pattern.
+One group, had a very restrictive lockdown with a minium mobility around 70%-80% of what it was before the lockdown.
+The second group, had a restrictive lockdown with a minium mobility around 45% of what it was before the lockdown.
+The last group also experienced a lockdown but it was an unrestrictive one, leading to a small decrease in total mobility.

 # Attention towards video games